top of page

 -

-How do I match my training/education hours to the required categories on the Record of CEH s Completion form?Courses in drug pharmacology should be listed in the Drug Education category.
+How does an applicant match their training/education hours to the required categories on the Record of CEH s Completion Form?Courses in drug pharmacology and harm reduction should be listed under the Drug Pharmacology and/or Harm Reduction Education category.
 Ethics courses completed must be prevention-specific in content.
-Courses that focus specifically on ATOD prevention should be listed in the ATOD Prevention Education category.
-Examples: Substance Use & Misuse: Prevention & Perceptions Guiding Good Choices, Project Alert, CADCA workshops with ATOD-specific content, and WA Prevention Summit workshops with ATOD-specific content, etc. Courses that would be placed in General Prevention Education category include examples of Suicide Prevention, Communities That Care (CTC), CADCA National Academy, Positive Cultural Framework, Strategic Planning Framework, coalition coordination/management, SAPST (Substance Abuse Prevention System Training), some evidence-based curricula, etc. Five (5) hours minimum in Diversity, Equality, and Inclusion (DEI) must be completed and listed under General Prevention Education.
+Courses that focus specifically on Substance Use Prevention should be listed under the Substance Use Prevention Education category.
+Examples: Substance Use & Misuse: Prevention & Perceptions Guiding Good Choices, Project Alert, CADCA workshops with substance use prevention education content, and WA Prevention Summit workshops with substance use prevention content, etc. Courses that would be placed in General Prevention Education category include examples of Suicide Prevention, Communities That Care (CTC), CADCA National Academy, Positive Cultural Framework, Strategic Planning Framework, coalition coordination/management, SAPST (Substance Abuse Prevention System Training), some evidence-based curricula, etc. Five (5) hours minimum in Diversity, Equality, and Inclusion (DEI) education/training must be completed and listed under the General Prevention Education DEI category.
+NOTE: Category assignments may be adjusted during the Board's application review process.

 -